mkawalec/imap/README.md

     - [ ] STORE
     - [ ] COPY
 - [x] Ability to disconnect (support bye)
-- [ ] Simplify output format of commands that have a single untagged reply required (search)
-- [ ] Connection timeout
-- [ ] Enable configuration when connecting
-- [ ] Keep the connection alive
-- [ ] React to exceptions
 - [ ] Comments
 - [ ] Tests